bbauska/css-mastering-css/README.md

 #### rotateY() {#rotatey .unnumbered}

-###### The CSS rotateY() is used to rotate elements around the x-axis in three- dimensional space.
+###### The CSS rotateY() is used to rotate elements around the x-axis in three-
+ dimensional space.
 The rotateY() function is used in 3D-transforms.
-It is used with the transform property to rotate an element around the x-axis. {#the-css-rotatey-is-used-to-rotate-elements-around-the-x-axis-in-three--dimensional-space.-the-rotatey-function-is-used-in-3d-transforms.-it-is-used-with-the-transform-property-to-rotate-an-element-around-the-x-axis. .unnumbered}
+It is used with the transform property to rotate an element around the x-axis.

 The syntax of the rotateY() function is as follows: